kristian-lange-tw/JATOS_docs_v3/pages/JATOS-server-during-the-COVID-19-pandemic.md

 **Support us**

 The server costs money.
-Please consider donating via buymeacoffee.com (coffee cup on the bottom right).
+Please consider donating via buymeacoffee.com (coffee cup in the bottom right).

 ### And the boring stuff